mohan023/mohan023/README.md

 Here are some ideas to get you started:-->

 - 10 years of experience in .net development, devops, pipeline buiding, automation and cloud commputing platform.
 Over 7+ year of experience in US banking domain.
-I'm a self starter and work without or zero supervision.
+Self starter and work without or zero supervision.
 Have technical and managerial skills.
 - I've good exposure in the followings.<br>
 ```       * Good exposure and understandings to many cloud computing platform like Azure, PCF and openshift.
-          * Experience in cloud hosted distributed architecture applications using 12 factor principles.
+          * Experience in cloud hosted distributed architecture applications using 12 factor principles and latest technologies
           * DevOps tools and technology- Kubernetes Docker, Github, Jenkins, Powershell, Azure Devops
           * Experience in working on enterprise level highly distributed and secure web applications.
           * Experience and deep understandings in application security and performance.